kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_audit_trail.md

 ---
 title: 'Kosli Audit trail'
-experimental: true
+beta: true
 weight: 130
 ---
 # Kosli Audit trail

 {{< hint warning >}}
-**Kosli Audit trail** is an experimental feature.
+**Kosli Audit trail** is an beta feature.
-Experimental features provide early access to product functionality.
+Beta features provide early access to product functionality.
 These features may change between releases without warning, or can be removed from a future release.
-You can enable experimental features by using the `kosli enable experimental` command.
+You can enable beta features by using the `kosli enable beta` command.
 {{< /hint >}}

 An audit trail is a system for automating collecting documentation for each step of a business process.